Sage-Bionetworks/snowflake/README.md

 ## Administration

+For snowflake administrators, please make sure you read this carefully: https://docs.snowflake.com/en/user-guide/security-access-control-overview.

 ### User/Role Management
-Users and roles are to be created by the `useradmin`, and the code is contained in [here](admin/user_setup.sql).
+Users and roles are to be created by the `USERADMIN`, and the code is contained in [here](admin/user_setup.sql).
 To add a user, we want to use the first initial and last name.

 ```
 CREATE USER flastname